open-metadata/docs-v1/content/v0.13.2/connectors/database/athena/cli.md

 ## Data Profiler

 The Data Profiler workflow will be using the `orm-profiler` processor.

+After running a Metadata Ingestion workflow, we can run Data Profiler workflow.
-While the `serviceConnection` will still be the same to reach the source system, the `sourceConfig` will be updated from previous configurations.
+While the `serviceName` will be the same to that was used in Metadata Ingestion, so the ingestion bot can get the `serviceConnection` details from the server.

 ### 1. Define the YAML Config